 As the name suggests the main function of the hip adductors is the adduction of the hip joint.
 Furthermore it supports the external rotation (pectineus, adductor longus, brevis, magnus, and minimus), internal rotation (tendinous insertion of the adductor magnus), flexion (all) and extension (tendinous insertion of the adductor magnus).

 Being the only two joint adductor the gracilis muscle moves the knee joint as well where its contraction causes a flexion and internal rotation.
 The hip adductors are particularly used when crossing one’s legs.
 Overall they play an important role in balancing the pelvis during standing and walking.

 The adductor muscle tear (groin strain) ranks among the most common sport injuries (e.g. playing soccer, doing the splits, slipping on ice etc.) and affects favorably the origin tendon at the pubic region.
 It is caused by a disproportional strain of the muscles, often in combination with a poor warm-up and a lack of stretching.
 Hereby even ruptures and hemorrhages may occur.
 Symptoms include pain extending to the inguinal and knee region when stretching and straining the muscles.
 A malposition of the sacroiliac joint can restrict the function of the hip adductors in the long run as well and should be addressed clinically.

-The above mentioned orthopedic pathologies are to be distinguished from the neurogenic adductor spasm.
+The orthopedic pathologies mentioned above are to be distinguished from the neurogenic adductor spasm.
 This is a common symptom in spastic diplegia (Little’s disease).
-Due to the spasticity in the hip adductors the affected children walk – if at all – with adducted, flexed and inward rotated legs (scissor gait).
+Due to the spasticity in the hip adductors the affected children walk – if at all – with adducted, flexed and internally rotated legs (scissor gait).